bhaktid13/Test-App/README.md

 A Login Page which includes:
-Input Username
+Input Username,
-Input Email
+Input Email,
-Login Button
+Login Button and
 Raise an Event Button